TuomoKalliokoski/SpaceHASTEN/README.md

 Enamine provides diverse sets of Enamine REAL compounds that are good sources of seed molecules for Enamine REALSpace searches.
 Download Enamine REAL lead-like subset:[https://enamine.net/compound-collections/real-compounds/real-database-subsets]

-For more information, please see the manuscript describing how the method works.
-FIXME: link to manuscript.
+For more information, please see the manuscript describing how the method works. [https://chemrxiv.org/engage/chemrxiv/article-details/66fa5756cec5d6c142a7aa01]

 # Installation and useage